Littled2/headless-cms/README.md

 Read more about page settings later on.

+## Templates

+Templates allow you to dynamically generate a webpage on the server then send it to a client.

+To make a template, create a template.php file in the webpage's directory.
+The template will be executed and its output will be inserted into the main index.php file, the same as any page.html file.

+*If both a template.php and a page.html file exist in a directory, the template.php file will be executed.*

 ## Stylesheets
 Headless CMS supports two ways of using stylesheets, depending on whether you want the CSS styles to be available globally across all page, or just on a specific page.